p2vman/UnitedClans/README.md

 **UnitedClans** adds a clan system with economic elements to the server!

+All technical settings and features presented here are for the latest version of the plugin and will not always work on older versions.

 ## Commands
 Here are all the commands that can be used in the plugin:
+* `/helpclan` - This command allows you to display all possible plugin commands
+* `/infoclan <clan name (not necessary)>` - This command allows you to view information about the clan
 * `/createclan <clan name> <color>` - This command allows you to create a clan
 * `/deleteclan <clan name>` - This command allows you to delete a clan
 * `/inviteclan <player>` - This command allows you to invite a player to a clan